rayshader/cp2077-red-cli/README.md

   "version": "<semver>",
   "license": true,
   "game": "<path-to-game>",
-  // "dist": "<path-of-bundle>",             Deprecated, should be replaced by "stage" "stage": "<path-of-bundle>",
+  // "dist": "<path-of-bundle>",          // Deprecated, should be replaced by "stage" "stage": "<path-of-bundle>",
   "scripts": {
-    "redscript": {                        // Define only if you use redscript "src": "<path-to-scripts>",
+    "redscript": {                        // Define only if you use redscript "debounceTime": 3000,
+      "src": "<path-to-scripts>",
       "output": "<path-to-redscript>"
     },